 There sat Horus, hiccuping and exhausted.
-He scrambled to his feet in alarm when he saw the girl who looked like a boy reenter the glade, but stood frozen on the spot, too frightened to run.
+He scrambled to his feet in alarm when he saw the human child reenter the glade, but stood frozen on the spot, too frightened to run.

 “Easy there,” said the girl in a friendly manner while she approached the little dragon with as much caution as she had earlier endeavored to distance herself from it.
 “You have nothing to fear from me.
 Don’t be scared.”

 But while Horus had stopped crying, he was not at all reassured.
 He stood trembling on the spot with his large red eyes fixed on the young human.
 His chest heaved rapidly up and down.